 \ Corresponding author.
 We thank two anonymous referees for their comments, Steve Mann for providing the data, and Peter Locke for clarifying institutional details.
-We also thank Mike Fishman, Gerry Garvey, Rob Heinkel, Alexander Kempf, N.R.
-Prabhala, Asani Sarkar, Avanidhar Subrahmanyam (Subra), Raman Uppal and seminar participants at Purdue University, York University, and the Chicago Board of Trade 13th Annual European Futures Research Symposium in Scotland for comments on earlier versions of the paper.
+We also thank Doron Avramov, Murray Carlson, David Denis, Mike Fishman, Gerry Garvey, Rob Heinkel, Alexander Kempf, Alan Kraus, John McConnell, N.R.
+Prabhala, Asani Sarkar, Avanidhar Subrahmanyam (Subra), Raman Uppal, and seminar participants at Purdue University, York University, and the Chicago Board of Trade 13th Annual European Futures Research Symposium in Scotland, for various comments and suggestions on the present, and earlier, versions of the paper.
 Marta Sue Foth and Yang Wu prepared the tables, Joshua Slive provided valuable editorial help, and Longkai Zhao provided excellent research assistance during the revision of the paper.
 We also thank the Futures Industry Institute for providing us with the daily settlement price data.
 Chakravarty acknowledges financial support from the Purdue Research Foundation and Li acknowledges financial support from the Social Sciences and Humanities Research Council of Canada and the Bureau of Asset Management at UBC.
 The usual disclaimer applies.